-The holiday season is upon us!
-The smells of sugar and spice and everything nice will soon be wafting from the ovens of countless homes.
-Make this season’s baking even more flavorful by substituting some of the all-purpose flour in your recipes with other flours.
+Smells of sugar and spice and everything nice wafting from the oven brings children of all ages to the kitchen.
+Make baking even more flavorful by substituting some of the all-purpose flour in your recipes with other flours.
 This recipe calls for the use of buckwheat flour.
 Buckwheat is a gluten-free, pseudo cereal which adds a rich and bold flavor to any recipe.
 Because it does not contain gluten, only part of the flour could be substituted in this recipe.

 - 3/4 cup vegan margarine